ninlilizi/Somnia-Fracta-AssetImporter/README.md

 ## Requirements

 - Unity 2022 or Unity 6.
 No package dependencies.
-- BIRP or URP (the effect shaders are editor-side blits, independent of the project's runtime render pipeline).

 ## Usage

 1. Include `-style-sf` anywhere in a texture's path (folder or file name).
 2. Marked textures stylize automatically on every import: fresh imports, right-click → Reimport, Library rebuilds, platform switches.
 3. For a bulk re-bake with progress dialogue and Cancel: **NKLI → Bulk Stylize Assets → Somnia-Fracta**.
-4. Spec/metallic assignments are tracked live: importing or saving a material updates a classification database (cached in Library), and only the textures whose role changed re-bake automatically moments later.
+4. Spec/metallic assignments are tracked live: importing or saving a material updates a classification database (cached in Library), and only the textures whose role changed re-bake automatically.
 The bulk run also rescans every material as a seeding/repair pass.
 5. Deleting the Library rebuilds textures unstylized (the effect's caches burn with it) — the tool detects the fresh Library at startup and offers to run the bulk pass; accept, or run the menu manually.

-`.exr` and `.fbx` assets are excluded.
-Textures with Repeat wrap mode use tiling-safe lattice, noise and fractal domains.
+`/hdr`, `.exr` and `.fbx` assets are excluded.

 ## Tuning